fkie/multimaster_fkie/README.md

 ![multimaster overview](multimaster_overview.png)

+## Packages have been renamed

+The FKIE multimaster packages used to have an \_fkie suffix.
+In conformance with [REP-144](http://www.ros.org/reps/rep-0144.html), all packages have been renamed with an fkie\_ prefix, starting from version 1.0.0.
+If you have built an older version from source, make sure to remove the build artifacts of the old versions from your build space.

 ## Install

-The communication between Node Manager and the daemon is based on python [gRPC](https://grpc.io/).
-Until Ubuntu *cosmic* you have to install *python-grpcio-tools* from PIP.
-That's why there are no debian packages for this version of FKIE multimaster.
-Use follow command line to install all dependencies:
+The communication between the Node Manager GUI and the Daemon is based on Python [gRPC](https://grpc.io/).
+If you are using Ubuntu 18.10 or later, you can simply run `sudo apt install python-grpcio python-grpc-tools`.
+For Ubuntu 18.04 LTS, we provide a [PPA backport of the gRPC libraries](https://launchpad.net/~roehling/+archive/ubuntu/grpc).
+If your Ubuntu version is older than that, you need to install `grpcio-tools` from [PyPI](https://pypi.org/project/grpcio-tools/).

-> if you already build previous version (without node_manager_daemon) you need to clean your build space to remove all packages with `_fkie` suffix.
+You can run the following commands to setup a build from source:

 ```
 cd catkin_ws/src